amnkh/falcon/README.md

 ![image](documents/pagerules.png)

-### After installation, you can check it in the browser:
+### After installation, you can check it in the browser

 ![image](documents/falcon1.png)